 In general, nuclear fission is a nuclear reaction in which the nucleus of an atom splits into smaller parts (lighter nuclei).
-The fission process often produces free neutrons and photons (in the form of gamma rays), and releases a large amount of energy.
-In nuclear physics, nuclear fission is either a nuclear reaction or a radioactive decay process.
-The case of decay process is called spontaneous fission and it is very rare process.
+The fission process often produces free neutrons and photons (in the form of gamma rays) and releases a large amount of energy.
+Nuclear fission is either a nuclear reaction or a radioactive decay process in nuclear physics.
+The case decay process is called spontaneous fission, a very rare process.

-Spontaneous fission is also possible if we will study the nuclear binding curve.
-This type of decay is energetically possible for a nucleus having A > 100.
-Although spontaneous fission is expected to become more probable as the mass number increases, it is still a very rare process even in uranium.
+Spontaneous fission is also possible if we study the nuclear binding curve, and this decay is energetically possible for a nucleus having A > 100.
+Although spontaneous fission is expected to become more probable as the mass number increases, it is still a rare process, even in uranium.

-For heavy transuranic elements the spontaneous fission transition rate increase with the mass number and it may become the dominant decay mode at mass numbers greater than about 260.
+For heavy transuranic elements, the spontaneous fission transition rate increases with the mass number, and it may become the dominant decay mode at mass numbers greater than 260.

-Similarly as for alpha decay, also spontaneous fission occurs due to quantum tunneling.
-Spontaneous fissions release neutrons as all fissions do, so it contributes to neutron flux in a subcritical reactor.
+Similarly, as for alpha decay, spontaneous fission occurs due to quantum tunneling.
+Spontaneous fissions release neutrons as all fissions do, contributing to neutron flux in a subcritical reactor.
 Radioisotopes for which spontaneous fission is not negligible can be used as neutron sources.
 For example, californium-252 (half-life 2.645 years, SF branch ratio about 3.1 percent) can be used for this purpose.